 Our net cash provided by or used in operating activities for all periods represents receipts offset by payments for our research and development projects including efforts involved in establishing and maintaining our manufacturing operations, interest on our long term secured loan and general and administrative expenditure.
-The improvement in operating cash flows during the 2015 financial year is primarily due to the increased receipts from quarterly service fees from LifeScan, receipt of two milestone payments from Siemens, receipt of the research and development tax incentive income and the weakening of the AUD against the USD.
+The continuous improvement in operating cash flows during the 2014 to 2016 financial years is primarily due to the increased receipts from quarterly service fees from LifeScan, receipt of milestone payments from Siemens and receipt of the research and development tax incentive income.

-Our net cash used in investing activities for all periods is primarily for the purchase of various plant and equipment in preparation for anticipated growth in coagulation strip manufacturing volumes.
+Our net cash used in investing activities for all periods is primarily for the purchase of various plant and equipment and for the various continuous improvement program we are undertaking.
+Management's Discussion and Analysis of Financial Condition and Results of Operations

 Our net cash used in financing activities principally represents financing charges made to the Lenders pursuant to the Credit Agreement.
-We drew down on the initial loan of US\$15,000,000 (equivalent to A\$16,909,029) pursuant to the Credit Agreement in December 2013.